Neophytos Vamvas: History

-Four years later in 1808, he traveled to Paris and met the eminent Adamantios Korais.
+Four years later, in 1808, he traveled to Paris and met the eminent Adamantios Korais.
 He helped Vamvas in his advanced studies.
 He maintained a close relationship with Korais.
-While Vamvas was in Paris he attended classes in Chemistry with Louis Jacques Thénard.
+While Vamvas was in Paris, he attended classes in Chemistry with Louis Jacques Thénard.
 He translated his book Treatise of Elementary Chemistry into the Greek language.
 He also studied the works of Philipp Karl Buttmann and François Thurot.
 In Paris, he taught Greek and traded carpets to make a living.
 He joined the Filiki Eteria.
 He returned to Chios in 1815.
 He took over the direction of the high school.
 During this period he met Konstantinos Negris.
 He was his teacher.
 In April 1821, he traveled to Hydra to recruit the Kountouriotis brothers to liberate the island of Chios.
-While he was in Hydra he followed Demetrios Ypsilantis and became his secretary.
+While he was in Hydra, he followed Demetrios Ypsilantis and became his secretary.
 He followed him around while he fought in battles.
 Vamvas inspired the rebels to fight with motivational speeches.
-After seeing the devastation of his home island after the Chios massacre he dedicated himself to education.
+After seeing the devastation of his home island after the Chios massacre, he dedicated himself to education.
 He settled on the Ionian Island of Corfu in 1828.
 He taught at the Ionian Academy.
 The islands were under English mandate.

-Around 1833, Vamvas traveled to the island of Syros.
-He became the director of the school.
+Around 1833, Vamvas traveled to the island of Syros and became the director of the school.
 He taught philosophy, philology, mathematics, chemistry, and physics.
 There he met Stamatios D. Krinos.
 He published several books and translated the Old Testament into the modern language.
 By the year 1836, he settled in Piraeus.
-One year later at the recommendation of the modern Greek leadership namely because of his friendship with Adamantios Korais and Demetrios Ypsilantis, he was selected to become professor of philosophy at the University of Athens.
-He did not join the Theological school because he was considered a radical.
+One year later, at the recommendation of the modern Greek leadership, namely because of his friendship with Adamantios Korais and Demetrios Ypsilantis, he was selected to become professor of philosophy at the University of Athens.
+He did not join the theological school because he was considered a radical.
 He became the dean of the Philosophy School.
 He was also ordained an archimandrite.
 He remained a professor at the university until 1854.